Most of us react rather than respond.

 How the ideas connect

-• The Decision Maker is the internal mechanism that converts your thoughts and feelings into behaviour.
+The Decision Maker is the central idea.
+It’s the mechanism that converts thoughts and feelings into behaviour.

 Latest resources